Known Bugs (Apocalypse)

-The Learning AI is dependent on the physical location of the Learning AI files on an original physical CD, as all 3 files are located on 3 different tracks on the CD.
-Digital distributions such as the Steam or GoG version use .iso/.bin .cue files that are directly mounted in DOSBox, hence making the important files all available on a single track which then prevents the Learning AI from functioning.
+The Learning AI is dependent on the physical location of the Learning AI files on an original physical CD, as the CD is segmented into several physical sections visible with the eye.
+Digital distributions such as the Steam or GoG version use .iso/.bin .cue files that are directly mounted in DOSBox, hence making the important files all available on a single track without that physical separation which then prevents the Learning AI from functioning.
 The Learning AI files (EXPERIEN.DAT, BRAIN.DAT, WEAPEXP.DAT) will still update and adjust themselves according to your tactics (this counts for all distributions/localizations), however the Learning AI will fail to activate and make use of it.
 The same counts for mounting the file on a virtual drive and using that with DOSBox.

 Burning the .iso/.bin .cue files onto a CD will also not make it work, as the tracks will not be in the exact same location / read order the AI requires them to be in.
 This also means that certain official CD distributions of X-COM Apocalypse, such as certain localizations/versions/re-releases, also have the issue of the tracks being in an order that completely breaks the Learning AI.

-Additionally, only direct CD clones of the original CD will have a working Learning AI.
+Additionally, only direct CD clones of the original CD with identical burn marks on the backside of the CD will have a working Learning AI.
 Self created .iso files (from a CD with working AI) or other burning methods other than a 1:1 clone will again result in a broken Learning AI.